Halloween 2021 and COVID-19

-Here are some creative and safe ideas offered by the Centers of Disease Control (CDC) and the American Academy of Pediatrics (AAP):
+Here are some safety tips and ideas offered by the Centers for Disease Control (CDC) and the American Academy of Pediatrics (AAP) to celebrate Halloween:

 - Host outdoor movie nights with appropriate distancing and dress as your favorite characters.